bowerth/bowerth.github.io/_posts/technical/2015-02-27-linux-configuration.md

 return all occasions with "PATH"
 :   `grep -i "PATH" .*`

+search for term in subfolder
+:   `grep -i ".jParProperties" R/*`

 search files in path recursively, only print filename :   `grep -rl "gh-training-logo" [path]`